 By removing my microwave, I was finally able to stick to a proper kitchen organization system.
 Suddenly, I had space for a small appliance garage, extra prep area, or even just a cleaner look.
 My counters felt less cluttered, my food tasted better, and I didn’t miss the microwave one bit.

-Kitchen Storage Solutions: The Secret to How to Keep Countertops Clean
+Kitchen Storage Solutions: The Secret to Clean Countertops

 I used to believe my kitchen was too small to ever stay organized.
 No matter what I did, my countertops always ended up covered in stuff—mail, dishes, random kitchen tools, and that one blender I swore I’d use every day.